devanshsharma2002/practicals/readme.md

-this is the folder for java practicals performed by devansh sharma in 2nd year 2nd semster of year 2023-2024.
+this is the repo folder for java practicals performed by devansh sharma in 2nd year 2nd semster of year 2023-2024.